 The resulting Pivot Table is shown below:

 The Pivot Table might be improved visually, by formatting.
 For example, if you format columns B - G in a currency format, this will make the values easier to read.
-This has been done in the spreadsheet used in the following section (below).
+This has been done in the spreadsheet used in the following section.

-The Pivot Table page field allows you to view the data for a single value in one of your data fields.
+The Pivot Table page field allows you to view the data for a single value or a specified sub-set of values in one or more of your data fields.
 For example, in the example pivot table above, you could view just the data for the North sales region or just the data for the South sales region.
 This is illustrated below.

 In order to view just the data for the 'North' sales region, in the above example, simply drag the 'Region' field header into the page drop area, as shown below.